EXCervantes/react-portfolio/README.md

 Referenced for how to create a page with a Hero element and responsive one page scrolling.

 \[Compiletab\].
 (2024, July 19). _Build and Deploy Responsive React portfolio website | Framer Motion | Tailwind CSS_ \[Video\].
 YouTube. https://www.youtube.com/watch?v=-TJ03nvX99c

+Referenced on how to edit the React Icons to suit the page

+_reactjs - How to Style React-Icons - Stack Overflow_.
+(2019, June 17).
+Stack Overflow.
+Retrieved August 17, 2024, from https://stackoverflow.com/questions/56636280/how-to-style-react-icons

 ## License